securityfirst/tent-content/contents_en/tools/veracrypt/beginner/veracrypt.md

 ![image](tool_veracrypt1.png)

 _Figure 1: The VeraCrypt installer_

+Note: Mac OS users will be prompted to download [FUSE for Mac OS] (https://osxfuse.github.io/), a software package needed to run VeraCrypt.

 **VeraCrypt** will ask you if you want to allow the installer to make changes to your PC, as shown below.